Serves on the NCAA Division III Softball Regional Advisory Committee

 In 2013, the team opened its season at the new stadium complex on campus.

-Phillips just wrapped up her 12th and final season as the head coach of the Pitt-Bradford volleyball program.
+Phillips also served as the head coach of the Pitt-Bradford volleyball program for 12 years.
 She is the winningest coach in both the softball and volleyball programs history at Pitt-Bradford.

 Her teams finished sixth or better every season in the AMCC and made all 12 conference tournaments.
 They have totaled 75 conference wins.